Research Analyst – HQ

 - Fluency in English (required) and French (desired)

-- Relevant experience working in NGOs, international organisations, think-tanks, research consultancies or journalism.
+- Relevant experience working as an analyst or advisor in NGOs, international organisations, the military, risk consultancies or journalism.

-- Minimum 3 years’ experience working in and on insecure/post-conflict environments, preferably in an analytical capacity.
+- Minimum three years’ experience working in and on insecure/post-conflict environments in an analytical capacity.

 - Excellent writing and analytical skills.